emmanuel/clockwork_mango/README.txt

 == REQUIREMENTS:

 * Ruby.
-Only tested on MRI 1.8.6 and 1.8.7.
+Tested on MRI 1.8.7 and 1.9.2.

 == INSTALL:

-* sudo gem install clockwork
+* gem install clockwork

 == LICENSE:

 (The MIT License)

-Copyright (c) 2008 Emmanuel Gomez
+Copyright (c) 2008-2010 Emmanuel Gomez

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the